frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 An example is the log level, which determines how much logging data is produced.
 On production you normally set it to ``ERROR`` or ``WARN``.
 If there is an incident, you can temporarily put it to ``INFO`` or ``DEBUG`` to collect data about the issue.

-The next subsection explains how to reference properties within your Frank configs.

 ..
 In AppConstants.properties the following sequence is defined:
    CompanySpecifics.properties,
    CompanySpecifics_${otap.side}.properties,